TymeFly/eel/README.md

     Your HOME directory is ${HOME}

-Assuming the EEL is running on a *nix operating system and that the [Symbols Table](#symbols-table) contains the environment variables then the [Result](#result) object will have a type of `text` and a value of that starts with `Your HOME directory is ` followed by the user's home directory.
+Assuming the EEL is running on a *nix operating system and that the [SymbolsTable](#symbols-table) contains the environment variables then the [Result](#result) object will have a type of `text` and a value of that starts with `Your HOME directory is ` followed by the user's home directory.